-Dr. Berkowitz, is board certified in internal medicine and has attending privileges at Beth Israel Medical Center in Manhattan, giving him expertise in both conventional and complementary medicine.
+Dr. Berkowitz, is board certified in internal medicine and has attending privileges at Lenox Hill Hospital in Manhattan, giving him expertise in both conventional and complementary medicine.
 He was the Medical Director of the Atkins Center for Complementary Medicine, an attending physician at Lenox Hill Hospital and a clinical instructor at the New York University School of Medicine.

 Patients are our priority.
 Many people have symptoms from an underlying medical condition that has not been diagnosed by other physicians.
 Our advantage is that our staff is experienced in both conventional and complementary medical approaches.
 We are able to interpret tests and accurately diagnosis conditions, which interfere with weight loss and quality of life, such as: insulin resistance, an under active thyroid, hormonal imbalance and yeast overgrowth.